Hidden Valley Middle School

 It is against the law for you to possess, use, share, sell, or distribute illegal drugs, alcohol, or tobacco (this includes e-cigarettes) and related paraphernalia.
 Consequences include parent contact, police involvement, suspension, removal from school, and a required drug offenders class.
-Suspension for illegal drugs and alcohol can be up to 180 days (an entire school year).
+HVMS follows the JSD drug and alcohol policy AS90.
+The most recent policy can be found by clicking this link.

 INTERVENTION TIME/ADVISORY PERIOD

 HVMS believes that the best academic intervention occurs in the classroom.
 We also recognize that students often need additional support and time not available in the regular classroom.
-School-wide interventions include: ATTACK Time, TA tutoring, and after-school tutoring.
+School-wide interventions include ATTACK Time, TA tutoring, after-school tutoring, and study hall.
 Many of these interventions take place during Teacher Advisory (TA) time which is during your 6th-period class.
-On days when regular TA is in session, students not in need of specific interventions will be expected to participate in various teacher-led activities..
+Teachers will request students who need additional time and support.
+Students may also request to attend another teacher's class.
+If students' grades fall below a "C" the ability to request extension activities may be revoked.
+On days when regular TA is in session, students not in need of specific interventions will be expected to participate in various teacher-led activities.

 KNOWLEDGE OF AN ILLEGAL ACTIVITY

 If you know that some dangerous or illegal activity is going to happen or did happen, you are responsible to tell the police, administration, or Safe UT app.
 This includes fighting, drugs, weapons, pornography, etc. If you do not report it, you face school consequences and police involvement.
 If you film or attend an illegal activity -- even if you don’t participate -- you also face school consequences and police involvement.
-This policy applies to activities that occur during school hours, on the way to/from school, or at a district-sponsored activity (like a field trip, an evening performance, etc.).
+This policy applies to activities that occur during school hours, on the way to/from school, or at a district-sponsored activity (field trips, evening performances, bus stops, etc.).